danielhx2001/Daniel_Main_Page/README.md

 <p align = "center"><img src = "https://media.istockphoto.com/id/1407318173/vector/data-analytics-related-modern-line-banner-with-icons.jpg?s=170667a&w=0&k=20&c=JAT2nIQoWn8yZvcSV3VRkQ24KRny6L-6MCYFsLkDIho="></p>

 <h3>About</h3>
-<p>I am a Data Analyst with 2 years of experience.
+<p>I am a Data Analyst with 2 years of professional experience.
 My work centers on translating complex data and real-world business problems into data-driven insights and mesurable impacts that help organizations make smarter decisions. <br>

   I always believe data can be a good force for our communities.
 I thrive where analytical thinking meets mission-driven work, and where data can directly shape strategy and improve people’s lives.
 </p>